fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 ```

 Here we took advantage of Espresso.
 It helps us by being able to perform action such as click, find Views, such as by ID, and assert View States such as withText.
-To know what Espresso matchers,assertions are there you just have to use them.
+To know what Espresso matchers, assertions are there you just have to use them.
 It's also easy to extend so if one of your views doesn't have that option, then you can create your own matcher.

 ##### Next up, we need to verify if we navigated:
-.

 ```kotlin
 fun assertNavigatedToHome() = apply {
     intended(hasComponent(MainActivity::class.java.canonicalName))